2-Day Trip to the Pyramids and Luxor from Alexandria Port

 Conclude your Luxor tour with a visit to the Temple of Luxor, located on the east bank of the Nile.
 This temple is known for its magnificent statues, obelisks, and grand courtyards.
 It is dedicated to Amun, Mut, and Khonsu, the Theban triad of gods.

+After exploring the temples of Luxor, you’ll take a short flight back to Cairo, where your journey will conclude.
 Upon arrival in Cairo, you’ll be transferred back to Alexandria Port, marking the end of your two-day tour of Cairo and Luxor.